mbgoseco/lab-03/README.md

 ## Number and name of feature: Feature #3: Styling with Flexbox

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 11:30 AM

-Finish time:
+Finish time: 12:30 PM

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 ## Number and name of feature: Feature #4: Sort the images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 12:45 PM

-Finish time:
+Finish time: 1:40 PM

-Actual time needed to complete:
+Actual time needed to complete: 55 minutes